datacamp-content-public/courses-categorical-data-analysis-in-python-simon-tschoeke/slides/chapter_1_f0d972138e8911bea6c58ca8a219ecae.md

 `@script`
 Now, the formula for calculating Phi using a 2x2 contingency table is show here.
 It sets the difference of the values found on the diagonals in the table into relation with the marginals.
+Phi is a symmetric measure, meaning that we can reorder the rows and columns and still get the same result, with the exception of the sign.
+The analyst has to decide whether reordering columns should be allowed, as the sign may be relevant for the interpretation of the association.

-The code example implements Phi as a function, that takes a 3x3 pandas dataframe representing the 2x2 contingency table as well as one additional row and column for the marginals.
+The code example implements Phi as a function, that takes a 3x3 pandas dataframe representing the 2x2 contingency table with one additional row and column for the marginals.
+The python code shown here requires python 3.5 onwards as it uses type hints for clarity.

 ---